Nigel Keay - the dancer leads the procession (1999)

 Jeffrey Grice performed the dancer leads the procession in the Waikanae Memorial Hall on Sunday 6 April 2003 in a concert produced by The Waikanae Music Society and at The Woolshed in a Te Awamutu Music Federation concert on the 11th April 2013.

 recorded by Jeffrey Grice for Radio New Zealand in April 2003 for national broadcast shortly after being included in his programme on an Associate Music Societies Chamber Music New Zealand tour. the dancer performed by Jeffrey Grice mp3

 the dancer leads the procession was performed by Jeffrey Grice at Salle Gaveau in Paris on Wednesday 14th February 2007.

-recorded by Jennifer Lee 20th february 2015 in Paris for a CD of music by Nigel Keay.
+Recorded by Jennifer Lee on 20th February 2015 in Paris for a CD of music by Nigel Keay.

 Friday 24th April 2015, 7pm.
 Jennifer Lee performed the dancer leads the procession in a recital of piano music at the Conservatoire de musique, théâtre et danse, Château de Saint-Ouen, 12 rue Albert-Dhalenne, 93400 Saint-Ouen.
 JPG poster.

 Monday 7th December 2015, 8pm.
 Jennifer Lee performed the dancer leads the procession at the Maison d'Italie, Cité Universitaire, Paris.